pyxem/pyxem/docs/source/index.rst

    :align: center
    :width: 600

-pyXem builds heavily on the tools for multi-dimensional data analysis provided by the `HyperSpy <http://hyperspy.org>`__ library and draws on `DiffPy <http://diffpy.org>`__ for atomic structure manipulation. pyXem is released under the GPL v3 license.
+pyXem is released under the GPL v3 license.
 If analysis using pyxem forms a part of published work please consider recognising the code development by citing the github repository.

 Installation